Why Outdoor Photo Sessions Are Scheduled at Sunset | Bay Area Family & Maternity Photography

 Sunset time isn’t universal — even within the same area.

-In places across the Bay Area, the “ideal” session time can shift depending on the environment.
+Across San Jose, Palo Alto, Los Gatos, and the Bay Area, the ideal session time can shift depending on the environment.

 Open Fields vs Tree-Covered Areas